 WHO WAS THAT making all of that noise?

-Tommy and Joe Joe were practically hollering as they read.
+Tommy and Joe Joe were practically yelling as they read.

-I went and whispered to Tommy, first.
-“Please, you must read quietly so I can hear the blue group read."
+I went and whispered first to Tommy.
+“Please, you must read quietly, so I can hear the blue group read to me."

 He glared at me.

-"Just read the way your mother does … with your mouth closed.”
+"Just read the way your mother does,” I said, encouraging him.
+“Mouth closed.”

 Suddenly, Joe Joe stood and stomped his foot.
 “Sh-h!
 I wish all you young-uns would SHUT UP!
 I'm trying to read!”